reduxjs/reselect/README.md

 );
 ```

 When a selector is connected to a component with `connect`, the component props are passed as the second argument to the selector.
-In the example above, we added a new input-selector named `maxTodosSelector` which gets `maxTodos` from its props argument (and ignores its state argument). `maxTodosSelector` was then added as an input-selector to `visibleTodosSelector`, making `maxTodos` available to the result function.
+In the example above, we added a new input-selector named `maxTodosSelector` which returns the `maxTodos` property from its props argument. `maxTodosSelector` was then added as an input-selector to `visibleTodosSelector`, making `maxTodos` available to the result function.

 ## API

-### createSelector(...inputSelectors, resultFn)
+### createSelector(...inputSelectors, resultFunc)
-### createSelector([inputSelectors], resultFn)
+### createSelector([inputSelectors], resultFunc)

 Takes a variable number or array of selectors whose values are computed and passed as arguments to `resultFn`.